 Support the attainment of these pupils

 - To raise attainment in reading and writing.

 - To raise attainment in Maths

-In light of our analysis of the data last year, we allocated this funding towards our specific intervention strategy to raise standards in reading and number.
+In light of our analysis of the data in previous years, we allocated this funding towards our specific intervention strategy to raise standards in reading and number.

-The central focus for Y7s and Y8s in Inclusion is the work carried out through our nurture provision.
-It is our aim that through smaller, more personalised learning that all students will be equipped with the basic skills and understanding to successfully achieve their potential which is why the majority of lessons focus on the overlearning of the basic skills e.g. multiplication in maths or understanding what encompasses a PEE paragraph in English.
+The central focus for Y7s in Inclusion is the work carried out through our nurture provision.
+It is our aim that through smaller, more personalised learning that all students will be equipped with the basic skills and understanding to successfully achieve their potential which is why the majority of lessons focus on the overlearning of the basic skills e.g. multiplication and subtraction in maths or comprehension, sentence structures and language analysis in English.

 |Creation of small specific nurture groups in Y7 maths and English led by trained, specialised staff to develop competence and confidence in core skills.||£5,500|